222 total views, 6 views today

 - A supplier can be recognized legally for supplying goods or services.

-- Input goods or services, proper accounting of taxes paid can be utilized for payment of GST registration of individual due to the supply or both by the businesses.
+- Input goods or services, proper accounting of taxes paid can be utilized for GST practitioner registration in India due to the supply or both by the businesses.

 - The supplier is legally authorized to collect tax from the purchasers.
 The credit of the taxes paid can be passed on the supply of goods or services to the recipient or purchaser.